COST-ELTeC/ELTeC-eng/README.md

 # ELTeC-eng
+## this is the dev branch

 Novels in English selected by LB

 Use the Makefile, Luke.